TINKERING WITH LINUX

 After a comfortable few months with Linux Mint, I decided to re-install the whole OS to try out Linux Mint with the XFCE desktop environment instead.

-It turns out that Linux Mint XFCE has a bug with the panel (the taskbar equivalent for Linux) plugin XApp Status.
+It turns out that Linux Mint XFCE has a bug with the panel plugin XApp Status.
+(The panel is the equivalent to a taskbar.)
 I don't know what it is exactly, but it likes to randomly spike my CPU usage.
 And pollute my crash logs because it's not using the correct version.
 And the system also gets mad at you for removing it, which is permanently ignorable but still rather annoying.

-I did switch to KDE Plasma because the mascot Kongqi was made by Tyson Tan, who is an artist I've admired for around a decade now. ten years ago.
+I made sure to pick KDE Plasma as my desktop environment because the mascot Kongqi was made by Tyson Tan, who is an artist I've admired for around a decade now.

 Then I spent some 12+ hours trying to solve how to correct my mouse having a wretchedly slow scrolling speed.
 The ultimate solution was to switch from the X11 display server to Wayland, which may have repercussions for my system that I don't know about because I barely understand what they do.